- Home

 One of the most common reasons for needing a hip replacement is hip arthritis.

-Cartilage is a type of connective tissue, which acts as a cushion between bones.
+Cartilage is a type of connective tissue that acts as a cushion between bones.
 Osteoarthritis causes cartilage to wear away, which can lead to joint damage as bones begin to rub against each other.
 This often results in pain, swelling, and inflammation.
 If joint damage becomes severe, surgery may be necessary.

 Other conditions that can cause damage to the hip joint include rheumatoid arthritis and septic arthritis.